-The administrator in charge of parking permits and the sponsor or coach of each extracurricular activity or sport will require the attendance of all prospective participants at one or more drug education session.
-Each prospective participant shall receive a copy of this policy and the policy will be explained to him/her at that time.
+Each prospective participant shall receive a copy of this policy.
 An education presentation will also be made to educate the students about the harmful effects and consequences of alcohol and other drug abuse.
 Students will receive information as to where they can seek professional help, if needed, for a use or abuse problem.